 Fort Collins Utilities is fortunate to receive water from two sources: Horsetooth Reservoir and the Cache la Poudre River.
-However, during HOP, Utilities will rely on Poudre River water supply, making it even more important to ensure our water resources are used efficiently.
-Starting Oct.
-1, we need your help using less water so we can get the most out of our water resources.
+However, during HOP, Utilities relied on Poudre River water supply, making it even more important to ensure our water resources were used efficiently.

-Work will begin in October and is expected to last 30-45 days, likely ending in early December (weather permitting).
-This timing was chosen to decrease impacts to customers and landscaping and to allow time for the work to be completed before winter weather sets in.
+Work began in October and lasted 21 days ending early November.
+This timing was chosen to decrease impacts to customers and landscaping and allow time for the work to be completed before winter weather sets in.

-Prior to the start of HOP, Northern Water will gradually lower reservoir levels by releasing water to municipal, industrial and agricultural users as normal, but stopping flows into the reservoir.
-As a result, you may see extended beach areas by the end of summer.
-Lower water levels will help workers accomplish their tasks more safely.
+Prior to the start of HOP, Northern Water gradually lowered reservoir levels by releasing water to municipal, industrial and agricultural users as normal and stopped flows into the reservoir.

 So, What Is An Outlet?

-If you're wondering what an outlet is, you're not alone.
-To put it in simple terms, the outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to Fort Collins Utilities' Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
-Its a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.
+The outlet being repaired is the pipe that delivers water from Horsetooth Reservoir to our Water Treatment Facility and the Soldier Canyon Water Treatment Plant.
+It's a very valuable asset in delivering the water we drink, bathe in and use on our landscapes.

 There's a much more complicated answer that involves intake structures, conduit, control house gates, regulating gates, valves, gate chambers and stilling basins – all of which are located in a dam and are used to control water releases from a reservoir.

-This necessary and proactive maintenance project is one way we take steps to protect our infrastructure and water supplies today and into the future.
+This necessary and proactive maintenance project helped protect our infrastructure and water supplies.

-The maintenance will include cleaning and recoating valves and replacing rubber gate seals.
-Dive teams also will install new stainless steel trash racks to more efficiently prevent water-borne debris from passing through the outlet structure to the water treatment plants.
+Repairs included removing rust, recoating valves and replacing rubber seals.
+Dive teams also installed new stainless-steel trash racks to more efficiently prevent water-borne debris from passing through the outlet structure to the water treatment plants.